AtaraxyState/nuzlocke.app/README.md

 # Nuzlocke Tracker with Real-Time Streaming Support

 A comprehensive Nuzlocke tracker application with advanced features for Pokemon challenge runs, including real-time data streaming for OBS overlays and streaming setups.
+The tracker part is from https://github.com/domtronn/nuzlocke.app

 ## Features